Hailey Baldwin ‘Fears’ That Selena Gomez Still Has ‘Lingering Love’ For Justin Bieber, Per ‘Hollywood Life’

 According to a recent report by Hollywood Life, Hailey Baldwin is afraid that Justin Bieber’s ex, Selena Gomez, still possesses some “lingering love” for the “Somebody To Love” singer as the two were each other’s first loves.

 Bieber, 24, made it obvious that he wants to spend the rest of his life with Baldwin, 21, when he “popped the question” last month while the two were in the Bahamas.
-Despite this, a source claims that the model “fears” the “Wolves” singer, 26, will try make a return into the “Sorry” singer’s life as she might still carry a bit of “lingering love” for him.
+Despite this, a source claims that the model “fears” the “Wolves” singer, 26, will try to make a return into the “Sorry” singer’s life as she might still carry a bit of “lingering love” for him.

 “Hailey will always feel haunted by Selena.
 Hailey fears Selena may have lingering love for Justin and one day Selena may try to reconnect with Justin.
 Hailey loves Justin, but in the back of her head, she knows that he loved Selena first.”